Table of Contents:

 Remote work has become the new reality of the modern business landscape.
 It has become an integral part of business continuity strategies across industries, amidst the challenging times of the COVID-19 pandemic.
 With large-scale “work from home” becoming inevitable, more and more organizations are actively exploring all the remote work options.

 With several options available in the market, it becomes difficult for you to choose the right remote access solution for your business.
-This post helps you understand what are some of the top remote access solutions, what are the key differences between them, and which solution is best for your business.
+This post helps you understand some of the top remote access solutions are, what are the key differences between them, and which solution is best for your business.

 There are many remote access services.
-Two of the most prominent of them are:
+Two of the most prominent solutions are:

 In the world of the internet, Virtual Private Network, famously abbreviated as VPN, is one of the best ways to secure your applications and data while working remotely.
 It is a technology that allows you to securely connect to your corporate network from any geographical location through the internet.

-VPN is generally restricted to desktops and laptops (including Macs) and offers access to network resources like printers and shared folders remotely through a secured internet connection.
-For using a VPN, a user is required to have a connection setup or install an application on his/her device.
+A VPN is generally restricted to desktops and laptops (including Macs) and offers access to network resources like printers and shared folders remotely through a secured internet connection.
+For using a VPN, a user is required to have a connection setup or install an application on their device.

 A VPN is a lot more than just logging in and working remotely.
 It protects you against cyber threats such as identity theft while you are browsing the internet through it.
 It provides an additional layer of security with an application that protects your connection to the internet.
-An organizational VPN also protects your designated server.
+A corporate VPN also protects your designated server.

 You can access a VPN via authentication methods such as certificates, passwords, etcetera.
 In simple words, a VPN is a virtual point-to-point communication channel that allows you to access all those resources of a network/server to which you are allowed to connect and to which you have the necessary access permissions.
 One of the few drawbacks of a VPN is the loss of speed because of the encrypted, routed connections.

-A VDI has a central server hosting through which it creates a virtual desktop and provides an endpoint connection to you.
+In simple words, VDI security consists of a central server hosting through which it creates a virtual desktop and provides an endpoint connection to you.
 On the basis of the access permissions granted to you, you have access to all the resources hosted on this central server.

 The endpoint via which you access a VDI can be a laptop, desktop, tablet, or even a smartphone.
 This enables on-the-go access for you.
-There is no chance of your identity or data getting misused or stolen as everything is hosted on the server.
+Since everything is stored on the server, the chances of identity or information theft or misuse are next to none.
 Moreover, a VDI also facilitates consistent user experience across all endpoints and thus, leads to a significant productivity boost.